Should I Hide Vegetables In My Kid’s Meals?

 - Add vegetables to a sauce or dip such as sweet potato or beetroot hummus, or serve them alongside a dip instead of crackers to encourage familiarity.

 - When adding vegetables to your child’s favourite recipes such as spaghetti bolognese, keep the veggies small but still visible in the meal, and offer whole vegetables alongside the meal too.

 - Encourage your child to choose a new vegetable to try when you’re at the supermarket with them.

 - Ensure that your child sees you eating vegetables.
 This can be very encouraging!

 The Bottom Line

-Getting kids to eat vegetables isn’t easy, but over time with consistent exposure to vegetables prepared in a variety of ways and seeing adults eat them should eventually result in your child eating vegetables.
+Getting more vegetables into your kids diet isn’t easy, but over time with consistent exposure to vegetables prepared in a variety of ways and seeing adults eat them should eventually result in your child eating vegetables.
 While hiding vegetables can work in the short term to ensure your child is receiving the nutrients, it doesn’t help to build your child’s healthy eating habits in the long term.

 The beginning of the school year isn’t far away, and your task of packing school lunch boxes draws ever closer.
 If this is your first time sending your kiddies off to school, then packing school lunch boxes may seem like a daunting task.

 Not to worry!
 We want to take away some of the pressure and stress, so today our dietitians Anna and Alex are sharing their top tips for packing a healthy lunch box for your little ones, and saving you time and stress in the process.